 After being offered a place at King's, you are invited to fill in a form to request accommodation, in early August.
 Once your request is received, your accommodation is allocated by the College Accommodation Officer as soon as the University Graduate Admissions office confirms your place, and you have met all conditions of entry.
 You will be given an opportunity to request a room at the lower end of the rent scale; however this cannot be guaranteed and will be subject to availability.
 It is not normally possible to specify which building you wish to live in, although the Accommodation Officer will also take into account any students with special accommodation needs (such as disabled access).
 In recent years, first year students have been allocated one of the following hostels: Cranmer Road Hostel, Grasshopper Lodge, Tennis Court Road, Villa Building or the Stephen Taylor Building.
 This changes from time to time according to circumstances.

-Please note, because the numbers of graduates requiring accommodation each year can fluctuate, there is normally a deadline in late-August by which you must request accommodation and have your place confirmed.
+Please note, because the numbers of graduates requiring accommodation each year can fluctuate, there is normally a deadline in August by which you must request accommodation and have your place confirmed.
 Advance notice of this deadline is provided from year to year.
-If your place is confirmed only after the deadline (or you request accommodation only after this deadline), we cannot guarantee that we will have accommodation available.
+If your place is confirmed only after the deadline (or you request accommodation after this deadline), we cannot guarantee that we will have accommodation available.

 There are a number of accommodation buildings that may be available during your time at King's.
 Please see below for more details: